Federal Register: CFTC Proposes Certain Amendments to Swaps Margin Rules

 The CFTC issued no-action relief that exempts certain swap dealers from "Final Margin Rule" requirements when entering into uncleared swaps.

-Available only to Cabinet Premium subscribers.
+Available only to Premium subscribers.

-Combining regulatory and enforcement news, analysis, and practical work tools on an easy-to-use digital platform.
+US Regulatory Intelligence combines regulatory and enforcement news, analysis, and practical work tools on an easy-to-use digital platform.